-So let’s talk about some of the common sleep patterns as seen in children with ASD.
+So let’s talk about some of the common sleep patterns seen in children with ASD.

 Common Sleep Patterns in Kids with Autism

 Children with ASD wake up frequently at night.
-They also have a harder time falling asleep and wake up on their own timeline.
+They also have a harder time falling asleep and waking up on their own timeline.

 This may be due to the higher prevalence of sleep apnea in people with autism and/or a difference in REM sleep in addition to general insomnia.

-This pattern of frequent night wakings may take much longer to resolve in children with ASD than a neurotypical child because of underlying medical concerns that are causing the sleep apnea and the REM sleep deviations.
+This pattern of frequent night wakings may take much longer to resolve in children with ASD than neurotypical children because of underlying medical concerns that are causing sleep apnea and REM sleep deviations.